 5 Tips To Creating An Exquisite Mini Scrapbook

 Tip 1.
-Decide on the purpose.
+Decide on the purpose of your mini scrapbook.
 Standalone or enhance an old page.

-This DIY mini album project is created from toilet paper rolls.
+This DIY mini album project is created from toilet cardboard rolls.

-As mentioned above, a mini scrapbook can be an actual album, or it can be used to add something unexpected to an older page.
+As mentioned above, mini scrapbooks can be an actual album, or it can be used to add something unexpected to an older page.

 Want to see more miniature scrapbook layouts?
 Click here and check out our Layout Ideas Books and discover more fun layouts for your scrapbook!

-The first step you need to decide on is the purpose of your scrapbook mini book.
+The first step you need to decide on is the purpose of your mini book album.

-If it's going to be a standalone album, you can create the album or purchase a small photo album (the type that holds one photo per sleeve).
+If it's going to be a standalone album, you can make the album yourself or purchase a small photo album (the type that holds one photo per sleeve).